-Hole punching may be performed with offset stacking.

-Note: The Offset Pages menu item under the printer's menu does not affect offset stacking of IPDS jobs.

-Note: Offset stacking is not supported for all papers sizes or types.
+- Hole punching may be performed with offset stacking on standard bin. - Note: The Offset Pages menu item under the printer's menu does not affect offset stacking of IPDS jobs. - Note: Offset stacking is not supported for all papers sizes or types.
 Refer to your printer documentation for additional information.